Digital Forensics Overview

 - Integrate scientific inquiry into the analysis of criminal justice issues.

 - Analyze human behavior and the impact on crime.

 - Execute policies and protocols when emergency and criminal situations occur.

-Students in the Digital Forensics concentration will gain the following additional outcomes:
+Students in the Digital Forensics concentration are expected to gain the following additional outcomes:

 - Apply digital forensic techniques to digital devices and platforms.